 - The High Sheriff of Devon and The High Sheriff of Cornwall

 Our areas of focus

 The remit of the LCJB is wide and varied, we cover all aspects of criminal justice from investigation to rehabilitation.
-Some of business is directed by central government, others are grown from local need.
+Some of the business is directed by central government, others are grown from local need.
 All of our work involves at least two of three criminal justice agencies.
-Currently, there are two areas of business which are main our focus;
+Currently, there are two areas of business which our main focus are;

 - Reducing offending and putting in place solutions to assist those at risk of offending

 - Improving the experience of people with mental health issues who come into contact with the criminal justice system